Glenn Albert Black: Other interests

-Later Years
+Later years

 Black was awarded an honorary Doctor of Science degree from Wabash College in 1951, and retired from lecturing at IU in 1960.
 Black was seen as the only professional archaeologist practicing in Indiana until the 1960s.
-From 1963-64, Black and the site team completed excavation of the large mound, at the Angel site.
+From 1963 to 1964, Black and the site team completed excavation of the large mound, at the Angel site.
 He spent his final years working on the manuscript for a book about his work at Angel Mounds.

 Death and legacy

 Black died on September 2, 1964, at Deaconess Hospital in Evansville, Indiana, after suffering a heart attack while excavating at Angel Mounds.

 According to James H. Kellar, Black was "the first professional archaeologist continuously involved in the study of Indiana's prehistoric past."
 Black, the only archaeologist in Indiana for most of his professional life, "redefined archaeological field methodology, and brought systematic excavations and innovative technology to the field."
 His work at Nowlin Mound and the subsequent report published in the Indiana History Bulletin in July 1936 are considered "landmarks in the history of American field archaeology."

 Black is best known for the excavation of Angel Mounds near Evansville, Indiana, that took place between 1938 and 1964, as well as his posthumously-published book, Angel Site: An Archaeological, Historical and Ethnological Study (1967).
 Black died before his manuscript was published; however, James Kellar completed the two-volume work using Black's unfinished manuscripts and research notes.
 The book includes Black's descriptions of the site's archaeological features and artifacts, as well as descriptions of its history and setting.

 Angel Mounds, the primary subject of Black's investigations, was designated a National Historic Landmark in 1964.
 The Indiana Historical Society transferred its excavation rights at Angel Mounds to Indiana University in 1965; the Indiana State Museum and Historic Sites is the present-day manager of the site.

 The Glenn A. Black Laboratory of Archaeology on the Indiana University campus in Bloomington, Indiana, was established in 1965, when the Lilly Endowment (through funding from Eli Lilly) made a gift of US$300,000 to construct a building to house, exhibit, and research prehistory and Indiana archaeology.
 The present-day facility was named in Black's honor and dedicated April 21, 1971.
 The building was initially intended to house Lilly's archaeological collation, as well as Black's materials on Angel Mounds.
 The laboratory, its collections, library, and museum continue to encourage academic research, as well as preservating and exhibiting Indiana's archaeological history.